0x5bfa/FluentHub/README.md

 ├──lib                               // Library for submodules.
 |  └──octokit.graphql.net            // Official library for GitHub GraphQL API.
 └──src                               // The source code.
-   ├──FluentHub.Uwp                  // Code for most front-end elements of the app.
+   ├──FluentHub.App                  // Code for most front-end elements of the app.
    ├──FluentHub.Core                 // Core elements of the app.
    ├──FluentHub.Octokit              // Code for most back-end and API-related elements of the app such as mutations and queries.
    └──FluentHub.Octokit.Generation   // GitHub GraphQL API model generator.